dymensionxyz/dymension/.github/pull_request_template.md

 After reviewer approval:

-- [ ]  In case it targets the main branch, PR should be squashed and merged.
+- [ ]  In case the PR targets the main branch, PR should not be squash merge in order to keep meaningful git history.
-- [ ]  In case the PR targets a release branch, PR should be rebased.
+- [ ]  In case the PR targets a release branch, PR must be rebased.